Top Customer Complaints About Payment Forms

 Last updated on

-Your payment forms play a critical role in your online business.
-They represent the moment your website visitors become customers.
-It’s the key moment of conversion, so you need to get it right.
+As you’re well aware, your payment forms play a critical role to the success of your eCommerce business.
+They represent the moment your visitors become customers, so it’s imperative that you get them right.

-Sadly, many payment forms fail to meet customers’ standards.
+Unfortunately, many payment forms fail to meet customers’ standards for several different reasons.
 If your customers have a question, fail to understand something, or grow frustrated with your form, there’s a strong chance they’ll abandon your site and take their business to one of your competitors.

-In this article, we’d like to go over the common issues customers have with payment forms.
+In this article, we’ll go over a few of the most common issues customers have with payment forms.
 Do any of your customers make these complaints?

 Trust is a key component to the customer experience.
 People won’t send you their hard-earned money if they think you won’t uphold your end of the deal or protect their sensitive financial information.

-This is one reason it’s useful to use a popular payment processor like Stripe.
-Customers see that logo and award you the same level of trust they have for that company.
+This is just one of many reasons we urge you to use the best payment processor, Stripe.
+Customers will see the Stripe logo and give you the same level of trust they have for the most-recognized payment processing provider.

 Part of your checkout design (images and copy) should provide evidence that you’re trustworthy.
-Pepper trust badges throughout your site, including…
+Apply trust badges throughout your entire site, including…

 - Credit card logos